brodymac95/math_cfengine/README.md

 # eecs_cfengine
 EECS CFEngine policyhub repo

-## PRODUCTION BRANCH - CFENGINE POLICY PRODUCTION ENVIRONMENT
+## MASTER BRANCH - CFENGINE POLICY DEVELOPMENT ENVIRONMENT

-Used for production policies on fully managed sysadmin administrated hosts.
+Used for developing policies on fully managed sysadmin administrated hosts.

 Custom policy files for EECS can be found in services/eecs.